Muhangi2/PegFlow-mobile-app/README.md

-# StablePay – USDC Utility App
+# PegFlow – USDC Utility App

 StablePay is a lightweight application that makes USDC (a stablecoin) useful in everyday life.
 The app allows users to: